 To the best of our knowledge, there are no known existing or potential conflicts of interest between Mega and any of our directors or officers, except that, from time to time, directors and officers serve as directors, officers, and members of management of other public companies, including other exploration and development companies and companies in which we have investments, and may also be shareholders of those companies, and therefore it is possible that a conflict may arise between their duties as a director, officer, or member of management of these other companies, or their interests as a shareholder of these other companies, and as a director or officer of Mega.
-Currently, Richard Patricio, our Chief Executive Officer, is a director of NexGen, Toro and LUR, three of our investments, and Richard Homsany, our Executive Vice-President, Australia, is Executive Chairman and a director of Toro.
-Notwithstanding their positions with Mega, it is possible that, in their capacities as directors of our investee companies, circumstances could arise where the result of a proper exercise their directors' duties may diverge from our interests.
+Richard Patricio, our Chief Executive Officer, is a director of NexGen, Toro, IsoEnergy Ltd. and Borealis Mining Company Limited, four of our investee companies, and Richard Homsany, our Executive Vice-President, Australia, is Executive Chairman and a director of Toro.
+Notwithstanding their positions with Mega, it is possible that, in their capacities as directors of our investee companies, circumstances could arise where the result of a proper exercise of their directors' duties may diverge from our interests.